TryToLiveAlon/stream-store/README.md

 - `/start` : By This Command You Can Check Bot Is Alive Or Not
 - `/link` : By This Command You Can Generate A Shareable Link Of File By Replying This Command To That File
+- `/plink` :By This Command You Can Generate A Shareable FILE PROTECT Link Of File By Replying This Command To That File
 - `/batch` : By This Command You Can Generate Multiple File Shareable Link At A Time [Use Like This /batch (first post link) (last post link)]
+- `/pbatch` : By This Command You Can Generate Multiple File Protect Shareable Link At A Time [Use Like This /pbatch (first post link) (last post link)]
 - `/base_site` : By This Command You Can Set Your Url Shortner Domain [Use Like This /base_site domain.com]
 - `/api` : By This Command You Can Set Your Url Shortner Api [Use Like This /api (your api key)]
 - `/deletecloned` : By This Command You Can Delete Your Cloned Bot [Use Like This /deletecloned (your bot token)]